-The SBA eligibility requirements are detailed very specifically in several public documents (but not always clear), including in the SBA’s 413 page Standard Operating Procedure document SOP 50 10 5 (J), updated for January 2018.
+The SBA eligibility requirements are detailed very specifically in several public documents (but not always clear), including in the SBA’s 587 page Standard Operating Procedure document SOP 50 10 6 (Word Document) updated for October, 2020.

 The ten page SOP section on eligibility begins on page 86.
 The language below comes directly from the SOP referenced above.